angie0120/aws-inactive-key-rotation/README.md

 ## Design Considerations

-Several design goals and considerations guided the development of this tool:
 - Security Awareness First: Built around the idea that unused or outdated IAM keys are a major attack vector.
 - Compliance Integration: Included mapping to SOC 2 and NIST standards to reflect real-world security needs.
-- Modular and Extensible: Separated logic into methods to make future enhancements (like email alerts or Slack integration) easier.
 - User-Friendly CLI Output: Focused on readable symbols (✅, ❌, ⚠️) and summaries to help users quickly understand the state of their keys.
-- Beginner-Friendly Code: Used clear variable names and verbose error messages to help others understand and learn from the script.

 ---

 ## What I Learned

-- AWS IAM Fundamentals: I now better understand how IAM users, access keys, and usage data work.
+- AWS IAM fundamentals: I now better understand how IAM users and access keys work.
 - Python & boto3: Learned how to use the boto3 library to interact with AWS programmatically.
-- Risk & Compliance Thinking: Gained experience in interpreting security standards and building tools around them.
+- Risk & compliance: Gained experience in interpreting security standards and building tools around them.
-- Report Generation: Learned how to generate and format structured JSON and CSV reports from analysis.
+- Report generation: Learned how to generate and format structured JSON and CSV reports.
-- CLI App Design: Built a real-world CLI tool with argument parsing, error handling, and logging.

 ---